yanggf008/moon-invest/README.md

 # moon-invest
-This repository aim at making my invest curve going to moon
+This repository aim at making my invest curve going to moon This invest system is based on OKEX (a cryptocurrency trading platform)

 This project will be divided into six parts:
 1.Interface